clearcodewizards/borgconfig/README.md

 Borg Collective exposes its management interface as a stateless, Streamable HTTP MCP endpoint at `POST /mcp`.
 MCP requests use a user's API token, not a cube token.
-Only administrators can currently list cubes and directives or create directives.
+Read actions require `member` or higher.
+Current policy scopes expose cubes and directives only to administrators; other permitted users receive empty lists.
+Registering and updating cubes requires `admin`.

-Retrieve an administrator API token from the Rails console:
+Retrieve an administrator API token with the Rails task:

 ```sh
 docker compose exec borgconfig bin/rails users:api_token